Elmer G. Osterhoudt

 HOME Page 1 Page 2 Page 3 Page 4 Page 5 Page 6 Page 7 Page 8 Page 9 Page 10 Page 11 Page 12 Page 13 Page 14

 In January of 1924, Elmer opened the "Nadeau Radio Electric Shop."
 According to Detail Print #58 (MRL No.4 Telefunkin Crystal Set) the address was 1909 Nadeau Avenue.
-His brother Cyril worked with him, as Elmer referred to it as "our" store.
+His brother Cyril may have worked with him, as Elmer referred to it as "our" store.
 This was just up the block and around the corner from their house at 8011 Crockett Boulevard!
 In Radio Builder & Hobbyist #38, Elmer related that he built many crystal sets while at this location, and sold them with a cabinet for $15.00 (equivalent to about $270.00 in 2024.)

 Los Angeles Times June 18, 1922